opencdx/opencdx/opencdx-admin/README.md

 # OpenCDX Admin Microservice
-> This module enables the discovery of various microservices used in OpenCDX project.
+> This module is our implementation of Spring Admin server and Spring Disocvery server.
+Used for processes to find each other and for monitoring of services.

 ## Docker Image
 opencdx/admin